Wrongful Death Lawsuit FAQs: What You Need To Know

-When you lose a loved one due to another person’s wrongful act or negligence, you may be able to file a Michigan wrongful death lawsuit against that person.
+In Michigan, when you lose a loved one due to another person’s wrongful act or negligence, you may be able to file a wrongful death lawsuit against that person.
 This allows family members to recover pain and suffering compensation and damages for loss of their loved one’s companionship and financial support.

 What is a wrongful death lawsuit in Michigan?

 According to Michigan law, a wrongful death lawsuit allows family members to recover compensation for pain and suffering and other noneconomic and economic losses damages when a person dies as a result of a wrongful act, or due to the negligence or fault of another person, .
 (MCL 600.2922(1), (3) and (6))

 Who gets the money in a wrongful death lawsuit in Michigan?

 In Michigan, the people who get the money in a wrongful death lawsuit include the following members of the deceased person’s family: (1) spouse; (2) children; (3) descendants; (4) parents; (5) grandparents; and (6) siblings.
 (MCL 600.2922(3))

 Specifically, the deceased’s family members who get the money from this type of lawsuit are:

 - The deceased’s spouse.

 - The deceased’s descendants.

 - The deceased’s grandparents.